ironoa/polkadot-k8s-payouts/README.md

   stashAccount: GaK38GT7LmgCpRSTRdDC2LeiMaV9TJmx8NmQcb9L3cJ3fyX
 ```

-You can find a sample of the environment variables related file, meant to contain also your secrets and your passwords:
+You can find a sample of the environment variables related file [file](config/env.sample.sh), meant to contain also your secrets and your passwords:

 ```sh
 export KUSAMA_CLAIMER_PASSWORD='yourPassword'